Christopher Palmer: Biography

 Palmer was born in Norfolk in 1946.
 He early showed interest in music, encouraged by his father, a RAF pilot, who had trained as a church organist.
-He was educated at Norwich School and studied the organ at Saxlingham, then went on to the University of Cambridge, where he qualified in modern languages and music.
+He was educated at Norwich School and studied the organ at Saxlingham, then went on to Trinity College, Cambridge, where he qualified in modern languages and music.
 His teachers at Cambridge included Peter le Huray and Sir David Willcocks.

-His first involvement in film music was as a writer, and through this he met many film composers in the United Kingdom and the United States.
+His first involvement in film music was as a writer, through which he met many film composers in the United Kingdom and United States.
 He struck up a friendship with Bernard Herrmann, who was living in London at the time.
 He assisted Herrmann with his scoring for Taxi Driver and Obsession (both released in 1976; Herrmann died in December 1975, just after completing the score to Taxi Driver).
 Through Herrmann, Palmer had met Charles Gerhardt, with whom he collaborated on at least 15 albums.
 Miklós Rózsa was impressed by Palmer's critiques of his work and invited him to assist with the orchestration of his score for Providence (1977) and all his subsequent films.
 He then met Elmer Bernstein, who used Palmer's assistance in scoring Heavy Metal (1981).
-This led to further orchestration work with film composers such as Maurice Jarre (A Passage to India (1984), Mad Max Beyond Thunderdome (1985)), Stanley Myers (The Witches (1990)), and many others.
+This led to further orchestration work with film composers such as Maurice Jarre (A Passage to India (1984), Mad Max Beyond Thunderdome (1985), and Stanley Myers (The Witches (1990).

-Not content to work only on new film projects, Christopher Palmer also sought to preserve the legacy of the past, by arranging symphonic suites from the scores of composers such as Sir Malcolm Arnold, William Alwyn, Sir Arthur Bliss, George Gershwin, Bronisław Kaper, Erich Wolfgang Korngold, Jerome Moross, Alfred Newman, Alex North, Conrad Salinger, Max Steiner, Dimitri Tiomkin, Sir William Walton, Franz Waxman, and Roy Webb.
-He appeared as himself in the 1992 documentary film Music for the Movies: Bernard Herrmann.

-He collaborated with Sergei Prokofiev's son Oleg Prokofiev on the publication of Serge Prokofiev, Soviet Diary, 1927 and other writings (Faber and Faber, 1991).
-His planned biography of Prokofiev was left unfinished at his death, which was due to an HIV/AIDS-related illness in 1995, when he was aged only 48.

-One of the last things he said to Ray Sumby, his literary editor, was "Ray, don't take on too much."
+He collaborated with Sergei Prokofiev's son Oleg on the publication of Sergei Prokofiev, Soviet Diary, 1927 and Other Writings (Faber and Faber, 1991).
+His planned biography of Prokofiev was left unfinished.
+Prone to overwork himself, one of the last things Palmer said to Ray Sumby, his literary editor, was "Ray, don't take on too much."
+He died of an AIDS-related disease in St Bartholomew's Hospital London at the age of 48.